duytom1989/CollateralWebsite/docs/architecture.md

 ## Executive Summary

 This document outlines the technical architecture for VPBank's Collateral Liquidation Website, a platform designed to showcase and manage liquidated assets (real estate and vehicles) from the bank's asset management system (Web QLTS).
-The system enables customers to browse available collateral assets and express purchase interest while providing administrators with tools to manage customer inquiries.
+The system enables customers to browse available collateral assets and express purchase interest.

 ## System Overview